thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>Improving Our Lives Through Automation <font color="red"> (FULL) </font></b>
       <br>10 July (Wed), 12.00pm - 2.00pm
-      <br>Learn how to automate routine tasks, such as extracting data from a web page, to free up time and spend it more meaningfully on productive work.
+      <br>Discover how to automate routine tasks, such as extracting data from a web page, to free up time and spend it more meaningfully on productive work.
       <br><a href="/events/learning-journeys/event-details/LA_IoLTAbGT">Click here to find out more.</a>
     </td>
   </tr>